imixs/imixs-office-workflow/doc/concepts/search.md

 Imixs-Office-Workflow provides a rich search feature by providing different search forms.

+## Search Page

+The size of the result page can be configured by imixs.properties:

+	"office.search.pagesize", defaultValue = "10"

 ## Extending Custom Search Filter

 The search filter fomr can be extended by custom search filters.
 For that the page `worklist_search_custom.xhtml` can be overwritten with additional search filters.
 See the following example: